 - Offering feedback to students as they learn to work professionally with patients.

-- Supervising nursing student internships, practicums, and research projects.
+- Supervising nursing student internships, practicums, and also research projects.

 - Assisting students in their studies and research.